cebel/pyuniprot/README.rst

 |stable_documentation| |pypi_license|

-`PyUniProt <http://pyUniProt.readthedocs.io>`_ is a Python package to access and query chemical–gene/protein interactions, chemical–disease and gene–disease relationships by data provided by the European Bioinformatics Institute (EMBL-EBI), the SIB Swiss Institute of Bioinformatics and the Protein Information Resource (PIR).
+`PyUniProt <http://pyUniProt.readthedocs.io>`_ is a Python package to access and query UniProt data provided by the European Bioinformatics Institute (EMBL-EBI), the SIB Swiss Institute of Bioinformatics and the Protein Information Resource (PIR).

 Data are installed in a (local or remote) RDBMS enabling bioinformatic algorithms very fast response times